terremoth/zeus-pm/README.md

 ![Zeus Logo](zeus-logo1.png)

 Zeus is a Package Manager for the [Athena Environment](https://github.com/DanielSant0s/AthenaEnv)
-Athena is an Environment to develop games and apps using JavaScript, and this is its official package manager.
+Athena is an Environment to develop games and apps using JavaScript for PlayStation 2, and this is its official package manager.

 This package manager search for packages in this [Official AthenaEnv Packages Repository](https://github.com/terremoth/athenaenv-pkgs)
 It will create a `athena_pkgs` directory in the current path to put the pkgs in it.